Author's home page Physics of Oscillations – Contents Forced Oscillations of a Linear Torsion Pendulum (A Virtual Lab for Undergraduate Students)

 In the conventional classification of oscillations by their mode of excitation, oscillations are called forced if an oscillator is subjected to an external periodic influence whose effect on the system can be expressed by a separate term, a periodic function of the time, in the differential equation of motion.
 We are interested in the response of the system to the periodic external force.

-The phenomenon of resonance depends upon the whole functional form of the driving force and occurs over an extended interval of time rather than at some particular instant.
+The phenomenon of resonance depends upon the whole functional form of the driving force and

 The model allows you to observe the motion of the pendulum.
 You can make a pause in the simulation and resume it by clicking on the button "Start/Pause" on the control panel located on the left-hand side of the applet window.
 You can vary the time scale by moving the slider (named "Delay" – down on the panel to the left side of the pendulum) for convenient observation.
 The model allows you also to display the graphs of time dependence of the angle and angular velocity (by checking the corresponding check-boxes on the same panel), as well as the graphs of energy transformations and phase diagram.
 You can resize and drag with the mouse the panels with graphs and the phase trajectory to any convenient place on the screen.